ADHD Medication Information

 It is illegal to share your prescription medication.

 Federal law states that all prescription medications should be kept in their original container and labeled with your name and the name/dose of the medication.
-It is a criminal offense and a violation of the UNC Honor Code to obtain stimulant medications by fraudulent means, possess these medications without a prescription, or give or sell these medications to others.
+It is a criminal offense and a violation of the UNC-CH Honor Code to obtain stimulant medications by fraudulent means, possess these medications without a prescription, or give or sell these medications to others.

 Stimulant medication should never be used while using drugs or alcohol.